opencollective/opencollective/SECURITY.md

 - You must not leak, manipulate, or destroy any user data.
 - You must not be a former or current employee of Open Collective or one of its contractor.
 - You must wait for the issue to be fully fixed before exposing it publicly.
+- There must be proof that, given realistic processing power and time, an exploit is possible.

 ## Scope